 Newsletters from the NPS

-From 2010 May to 2012 March the office of the National Park Service's Superintendent for the W3R®-NHT issued monthly E-newsletters on the development of the Washington-Rochambeau Revolutionary Route as a National Historic Trail.
+From 2010 May to 2012 March the office of the National Park Service's Superintendent for the trail (abbreviated WARO by the NPS) issued monthly E-newsletters on the development of the Washington-Rochambeau Revolutionary Route National Historic Trail (WRRR-NHT).

 In 2012 March the NPS launched its own, official government, website for theWRRR-NHT and since that time has posted its newsletters there.